 Mallaig to Glenfinnan: 26 miles, 40 minutes

-From Mallaig, take A830 to the Glenfinnan Aqueduct.
+From Mallaig, take A830 to the Glenfinnan Viaduct.
 Park in the very small car park (during peak visiting hours it can be nearly impossible to find a spot here!).
-A short walk uphill takes you to a viewpoint over the Glenfinnan Aqueduct.
+A short walk uphill takes you to a viewpoint over the Glenfinnan Viaduct.

 For Harry Potter fans, this is well worth it.
-The Glenfinnan Aqueduct was used in the filming of the Hogwart’s Express.
+The Glenfinnan Viaduct was used in the filming of the Hogwart’s Express.

 Glenfinnan to Glencoe: 33 miles, 50 minutes